AtsushiSakai/PythonRobotics/README.md

 This is a 2D ICP matching example with singular value decomposition.

-It can calculate a rotation matrix and a translation vector between points to points.
+It can calculate a rotation matrix, and a translation vector between points and points.

 ![3](https://github.com/AtsushiSakai/PythonRoboticsGifs/raw/master/SLAM/iterative_closest_point/animation.gif)